 - Abuse is not just physical.

 Very often domestic abuse goes unreported as the victim believes there needs to be some physical assault on them.
 This is not the case.
 Domestic abuse takes many forms, physical, emotional, psychological, financial, sexual and the newly created criminal offence of coercive control.
 Coercive control is when a person with whom you are personally connected, repeatedly behaves in a way which makes you feel controlled, dependent, isolated or scared.
 The police and courts consider any of the above forms of abuse seriously.

 - Restraint – Do you need an urgent restraining order?

-In cases deemed serious enough because of an immediate threat of harm, a Non Molestation Order can be applied for an Ex parte basis.
+In cases deemed serious enough because of an immediate threat of harm, a restraining order can be obtained through the police, or a Non Molestation Order can be applied for an Ex parte basis through the family court.
 What this means is that the other party is not present at Court at the time of the application.
 The Court can make a short term order to provide you with immediate protection but would then list a hearing a few days later to hear from the other party.

 - Eviction – Should you both be under the same roof?

 Often, it can be the case that following the breakdown of a relationship there is a shared property.
 Strictly speaking, both parties have a right of occupation of that property, but it is clearly inappropriate for both parties to remain in that property where there is a risk of domestic abuse.
 Occupation Orders are short term orders to exclude one party from the property and are frequently made alongside Non Molestation Orders and therefore are a good tool to protect an individual.

 It is important for the victims of domestic abuse to know there is the vital protection out there and that the help they need is easily accessible with the assistance of a qualified lawyer.